COSC3020/detecting-isomorphism-aijun-hall-uwyo/README.md

 Validating Permutations: `for (let index = 0; index < permutations.length; index++) {`

-There are $V! permutations, so for each permutation we iterate linearly here:
+There are $V!$ permutations, so for each permutation we iterate linearly here:
 ```
 for (let index = 0; index < nodes1.length; index++) {
     mapping[nodes1[index]] = perm[index];